Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Method

-The following provides a symbolic representation of how the proposed method augments the relevant elements of the model as tasks arrive in the framework of incremental learning.
-In the framework of incremental learning, data arrive in $T$ tasks, with each task associated with a specific dataset, represented as ${\mathbf{D}_1, \mathbf{D}_2, \ldots, \mathbf{D}_T}$.
+The following provides a symbolic representation of how the proposed method augments the relevant elements of the model as a new task arrives in the incremental learning framework.
+In incremental learning, data sequentially arrive in $T$ tasks, with each task associated with a specific dataset, represented as ${\mathbf{D}_1, \mathbf{D}_2, \ldots, \mathbf{D}_T}$.
 In the feature extractor, the convolutional kernels, primarily responsible for extracting image features, are parameterized by \(\bm{\phi}\).
 The batch normalization, responsible for standardizing the output of convolutions, is parameterized by \(\bm{\omega}_t\).
-With the arrival of new task $t$, the convolutional kernel parameters \(\bm{\phi}\) remain fixed and do not participate in training.
-The introduction of a new task results in the addition and training of BN layer parameters \(\bm{\omega}_t\) and the corresponding classification head $h_t$.
-Therefore, after completing the training for task \(t\), the feature extractor will include one \(\bm{\phi}\) and \(t\) \(\bm{\omega}_t\)s.
-By combining \(\bm{\phi}\) with each \(\bm{\omega}_t\) and \(h_t\), the model effectively forms \(T\) distinct sub-models, with each sub-model specialized for a specific task.
-The $t$-th sub-model, denoted as \(S_t\), is thus responsible for handling task $t$, utilizing the corresponding batch normalization parameters and classification head.
+With the arrival of the new $t$-th task, the convolutional kernel parameters \(\bm{\phi}\) remain fixed and do not participate in training.
+The introduction of a new task results in the addition and training of BN layer parameters \(\bm{\omega}_t\) and the corresponding classifier head $h_t$.
+Therefore, after completing the training for the $t$-th task, the feature extractor will include one \(\bm{\phi}\) and $t$ sets of task-specific BN parameters $\{\bm{\omega}_k, k=1, 2, \ldots, t\}$.
+By combining \(\bm{\phi}\) with each \(\bm{\omega}_k\) and \(h_k\), the model effectively forms \(t\) distinct sub-models, with each sub-model specialized for a specific task.
+The $k$-th sub-model, denoted as \(S_k\), is thus responsible for handling the $k$-th task, utilizing the corresponding batch normalization parameters and the classifier head.